irfansharif/irfansharif.github.io/content/blog/living-without-atomic-clocks.md

 TrueTime.
 Since every already-committed transaction must have committed at least 7ms ago, the current node's wall clock must have a time greater than or equal to the most recently committed transaction.
 Wow, that's easy and efficient.
-So what does CRDB do?
+So what does <abbrev>CRDB</abbrev> do?

-## How does CockroachDB choose transaction timestamps?
+## 6. How does CockroachDB choose transaction timestamps?

 The short answer?
 Something not as easy and not as efficient.
-The longer answer is that CRDB discovers an appropriate timestamp for the transaction as it proceeds, sometimes restarting it at a later timestamp if needed.
+The longer answer is that <abbrev>CRDB</abbrev> discovers an appropriate timestamp for the transaction as it proceeds, sometimes restarting it at a later timestamp if needed.

 As mentioned earlier, the timestamp we choose for the transaction must be greater than or equal to the maximum commit timestamp across all nodes we intend to read from.
 If we knew the nodes which would be read from in advance, we could send a parallel request for the maximum timestamp from each and use the latest.
-But this is a bit clumsy, since CRDB was designed to support conversational SQL where the read/write sets are indeterminate, we _can’t_ know the nodes in advance.
+But this is a bit clumsy, since <abbrev>CRDB</abbrev> was designed to support conversational <abbrev>SQL</abbrev> where the read/write sets are indeterminate, we _can’t_ know the nodes in advance.
 It's also inefficient because we would have to wait for the slowest node to respond before even starting execution.
-Aside: readers may be interested in Calvin[^calvin] and SLOG[^slog], a family of research systems developed around declaring read/write sets upfront (though giving up conversational SQL) which consequently manages to avoid this class of problems.
+Aside: readers may be interested in Calvin[^calvin] and <abbrev>SLOG</abbrev>[^slog], a family of research systems developed around declaring read/write sets upfront (though giving up conversational <abbrev>SQL</abbrev>) which consequently manages to avoid this class of problems.

-What CRDB does instead is actually surprisingly similar to what Spanner does, though with much looser clock synchronization requirements.
+What <abbrev>CRDB</abbrev> does instead is actually surprisingly similar to what Spanner does, though with much looser clock synchronization requirements.
 Put simply:

   <blockquote>